 Types Of Bananas

-There are over 1000 different types of bananas, but the Cavendish banana is the typical banana that you find in U.S. stores (and elsewhere) and is equivalent to what Monash calls the “common” banana on their smartphone app.
-FODMAP Friendly simply refers to it as a “fresh banana”.
+There are over 1000 different types of bananas, but the Cavendish banana is the typical banana that you find in U.S. stores (and elsewhere) and is equivalent to what Monash and FODMAP Friendly refer to it as the “common” banana on their smartphone apps.

 The Cavendish accounts for 47% of global banana production, which is equal to about 50 billion tonnes.
 The Cavendish has gained its popularity due to its disease resistance and the fact that it travels well.